giotto-ai/the-shape-of-chemical-functions/README.md

 the vector representation are obtained, they are used as input for a calssificator function which is parametrized by a simple 2-hidden-layers nerual network.

+Have a lok at out [blog post](https://towardsdatascience.com/the-shape-of-chemical-functions-d1e1568d020) to learn more.

 ## Data
 The HIV dataset was introduced by the Drug